kjs452/KennysOpenDSKY/README.md

 ```
 Make sure the thickness is 1.5mm.

-I meausred the desired size and used a box cutter knife to cut the plastic.
+I measured the desired size and used a box cutter knife to cut the plastic.
 I used a metal ruler to maintain a straight line.
 After 10 to 12 cuts I broke
 the plastic along a straight table edge.
 The plastic broke cleanly along the
 line I had scored with the razor.